 Great websites become showcase pieces.
 You want to share them every chance you get.
 If that isn’t the case, ask yourself why.
-Whether the user experience sucks or the content hasn’t been updated in a few years, it might be time to think about a new website.
+Whether it has horrible user experience or the content hasn’t been updated in a few years, it might be time to think about a new website.

 Great websites are like good conversations.
 They adjust to the flow of things, while both parties feel seamless enjoyment.
 Does your site do that?
 Or does it simply refuse to respond to your audience’s needs and preferences?

-Especially going into 2020, your website needs to account for your audience’s screen size.
+Especially in the new year, your website needs to account for your audience’s screen size.
 After all, more than half of all web traffic now comes from mobile devices.

-That means responsive design that shifts with your audience’s screens.
-It also means fast-loading pages that are easy to navigate and don’t induce immediate frustration.
+That means your site needs responsive design that shifts with your audience’s screens.
+It also means you need fast-loading pages that are easy to navigate and don’t induce immediate frustration.
 If you can’t deliver on any of those, you might just need to cut the cord.

 3) You Can’t Use Your Website as a Marketing Tool